Red Rose, White Rose (novella): Tong Zhenbao

 Tong Zhenbao (佟振保) is a model of the modern Chinese man.
 He rises from poverty and obtains a degree from abroad.
 Through his excellent performance, he becomes a senior staff member in a foreign trading corporation.
-He works conscientiously, supports his mother and brother, and even gains a great reputation as "Lucia Hui" for rejecting his first lover Rose's sexual temptation during his time of study in France.
+He works conscientiously, supports his mother and brother, and even gains a great reputation as "Liuxia Hui" for rejecting his first lover Rose's sexual temptation during his time of study in France.
 However, for a man who looks so perfect, he has failed in the emotional world.
 On one hand, he loves the spirit and flesh of the red rose Jiaorui, but because of secular obstacles and traditional views on marriage, he has to refuse to marry her; on the other hand, he loves the white rose Yanli's unsullied reputation but extremely dislikes her vapidity after marriage.
 Therefore, whether in love or marriage, he feels unsatisfied.

 Wang Jiaorui

 Wang Jiaorui (王娇蕊) is an overseas Chinese from Singapore who became a party girl while studying in London.
 She and Wang Shihong, Zhenbao's classmate, got married in London.
 Like a red rose, she is ebullient, bright, and charming.
 Through her relationship with Zhenbao, she falls deeply in love.
 Summoning her courage, she confesses the affair to her husband and files for divorce to marry her true love.
 However, her bravery was cruelly rebuffed by Zhenbao, who tells her that they cannot upend their lives and begin a serious relationship.
 Instead of shrinking back from betrayal, she leaves Zhenbao without looking back.
 Years later, she remarries and has a child, leading a stable life like an ordinary woman.
 When Zhenbao reencounters her by chance, she is no longer the red rose he fell in love with before.